 Direct sound compensation effect is when sounds reach the eardrum directly without being processed by the hearing aid microphone.
 This typically occurs with open domes and vented earmolds, as the direct sound enters the ear through the vent of the earpiece.

-An example of when you may wish to view the direct sound compensation effect is when you perform on-ear real ear verification or test box verification.
+An example of when you may wish to view the direct sound compensation effect is when you perform REMs or test box measurements.